People will always and forever ask you, “What kind of music do you do?”

 Open your mind.
 Realize you don't sound like all styles, and you're not totally 100% unique.

-Do them a favor.
-Don't assume anything.
-Say what it is you sound like.
+Do them a favor: don't assume anything.
+Say what you sound like.
 Narrow it down a bit.

-If you do this in a creative way, (“We sound like the Incredible Hulk having sex.”) - you can intrigue people and make them want your CD, or want to come to your next show.
-Whereas if you had said, “Everything” - then you didn't make a fan.
+If you do this in a creative way - (“We sound like the Incredible Hulk having sex.”) - you can intrigue people and make them want your music, or want to come to your next show.
+Whereas if you had said, “everything” then you didn't make a fan.